 Penguins breed in colonies, sometimes called ‘rookeries’ – a reference to the term for slums in Dickensian Britain.
-Some colonies are so large, they were first discovered by satellite, like the 2 million-strong Chinstrap penguin colony on the South Sandwich Islands.
+Some colonies are so large, that they were first discovered by satellite, like the 2 million-strong Chinstrap penguin colony on the South Sandwich Islands.
 The 1.5 million Adelié penguins colony on the Danger Islands, was first spotted by satellite because of their poo.

 11. Do penguins live in nests?

 It’s only Gentoo penguins that build a nest, using pebbles and a few old feathers.
 Pebbles are a major currency in Gentoo courtship – a steady supply of pebbles is much better than a bunch of roses!
-Pebbles can be acquired through legitimate labour, however, some resort to a life of crime stealing from another nest or a passing pebble-carrying penguin as two popular shortcuts.
+Pebbles can be acquired through legitimate labor, however, some resort to a life of crime stealing from another nest or a passing pebble-carrying penguin as two popular shortcuts.